-See bottom of page if you might want to take the train up from London
+See bottom of page if you wanted to take the train up from London

-Scroll down to below for the map of the part of North Yorkshire we shall be visiting for some surprising information on the Jupiter Mark 2.
+Scroll down to below for the map of the part of North Yorkshire for some surprising information on the Jupiter Mark 2.

 On the Sunday there will be the scenic drive.
 From Masham to Middleham (10 miles).
 We then drive up Wensleydale to the dramatic Aysgarth Falls, the Castle Bolton (Mary Queen of Scots) to Leyburn, then Richmond.

-Near Middleham we can visit the Forbidden Corner (a bizarre labyrinth of tunnels, chambers, follies and surprises in a four-acre garden (please note you have to book The Forbidden Corner in advance, or you will not be admitted!) and/or Middleham Castle (Richard III's home).
+Near Middleham we could visit the Forbidden Corner (a bizarre labyrinth of tunnels, chambers, follies and surprises in a four-acre garden (please note you have to book The Forbidden Corner in advance, or you would not be admitted!) and/or Middleham Castle (Richard III's home).

 Richmond has its castle, an interesting town centre with picture gallery and lunch in a recently converted old station.